5 Circles Mindfulness

 When adults learn to swim, they want a place to learn strokes: your swim school.

 When they learn to swim, they want a place to take their kids to swim.
 Your pool.

 When adults teach their kids to swim and kids want more, they'll turn to you to teach them strokes, swim team, lifesaving, and everything you can think of.
 And because these kids will already know how to swim, teaching strokes will be quicker and easier.
 You can reach more students.
+You can funnel them into your swim teams.
 There are three times as many adults as kids in the U.S. Grow the number of people in your community who use your pool.
 Grow water safety in your town.

 Imagine a world where there are three times as many good adult swimming classes as there are kids' classes—because there are three times as many adults as there are kids.
 How would the culture of swimming and family recreation change?
 How would the drowning rate change?